Updated March 31, 2026

 Most Michigan art instructors look at general liability insurance, professional liability, and commercial property coverage.
 If you lease a studio, a business owners policy may also be useful for bundled coverage that addresses liability coverage and property coverage together.

 Art teacher insurance cost in Michigan varies based on your class size, studio location, equipment, inventory, lease needs, and the limits you choose.
-The state market data provided shows an average premium range of $88 to $313 per month, but your quote can vary.
+Your quote can vary based on how your business is set up and the coverage options you request.

-Michigan generally requires workers' compensation for businesses with 1 or more employees, with the exemptions listed in the state data.
+Michigan generally requires workers' compensation for businesses with 1 or more employees, with listed exemptions.
 Many commercial leases also require proof of general liability coverage, so your studio agreement may shape what you need.

 It can, depending on the policy you choose.
 For Michigan studios, studio liability insurance quote options usually focus on bodily injury, property damage, and slip and fall exposure in the classroom or teaching space.